dmccreary/robot-day/docs/kits.md

 # Purchasing Parts and Kits for Robot Day

 Let's be honest here.
+Finding low-cost electronic parts and robotics kits that focus on teaching computational thinking is hard.
+Many online retailers focus
-Finding low-cost robotics kits that focus on teaching computational thinking is hard.
-Retailers focus on families with high disposable incomes that are not sensitive to price.
-Retailers like Amazon frequently take 30% margins and robot parts suppliers are forced to pay their fees and use their warehouses.
+on customers with high disposable incomes who are not price-sensitive.
+Retailers like Amazon frequently take 30% margins and robot parts suppliers are forced to pay Amazon's reseller fees and use Amazon's warehouses.
 Amazon uses every opportunity to use AI to keep its profit margins high.
 That puts the burden on teachers and event organizers to be clever and find the best value for your organization.
+We hope these suggestions help you find value for your Robot Day funding.

 As one example, let's take the "2WD Smart Robot Car Chassis" problem.